Mathew Carey: Immigration and career in America

+Carey had refused to publish Cobbett's Observations on the Emigration of Dr. Joseph Priestly.
+Priestley, the founder in England of the Unitarian Church, was also accused by Cobbett of French-inspired revolutionary subversion.

 In 1822 Carey published Essays on Political Economy; or, The Most Certain Means of Promoting the Wealth, Power, Resources, and Happiness of Nations, Applied Particularly to the United States.
 This was one of the first treatises favoring Alexander Hamilton's protectionist economic policy.

 During Carey's lifetime, the publishing firm evolved to M. Carey & Son (1817–1821), M. Carey & Sons (1821–1824), and then to Carey & Lea (1824).
 Carey retired in 1825, leaving the publishing business to his son, Henry Charles Carey and son-in-law Isaac Lea.

 Lea and Henry Carey made the business economically successful and, for a time, it was one of the most prominent publishers in the country.
 The business published such works as: The Encyclopedia Americana, a dictionary of German lexicon, as well as American editions of the works of authors Sir Walter Scott and James Fenimore Cooper.

 Honors

 In 1821, Carey was elected as a member to the American Philosophical Society in Philadelphia.